To help you compare costs and coverage, Vermont Health Connect plans are divided into four “metal levels”:

 You may be able to get help paying your monthly premiums (Premium Tax Credits) or help with your cost-sharing.
 If you qualify for Premium Tax Credits, you can use them to lower the monthly premium for your platinum, gold, silver or bronze plan.
 If you qualify for cost-sharing assistance to reduce your out-of-pocket costs, you can only use it if you choose a silver plan.

-In 2019, the prices for Vermont Health Connect silver plans increased significantly.
 It is a good idea for everyone to look at the Plan Comparison Tool and make sure that they are on the best plan for their household.

 Read the plan brochures and use a Plan Comparison Tool on the Vermont Health Connect website.